If you find sick or injured wildlife…

 Unexpected Wildlife Refuge began as the home of Cavit and Hope Buyukmihci, who dedicated their land to habitat preservation so that native wildlife and habitat could thrive.

 Today we are a nonprofit, tax-exempt organization, supported entirely by private donations.
-The Board of Directors continues to maintain it as an inviolate sanctuary for wildlife and supports the promotion of humane education.
+The Council of Trustees (Board of Directors) continues to maintain it as an inviolate sanctuary for wildlife and supports the promotion of humane education.
 The 85 acres purchased by the Buyukmihcis in 1961 have grown to 767 acres of swamps, bogs, forests and lakes — an extensive habitat for species indigenous to the Southern New Jersey Pinelands region.
 The Refuge is the home to seven active beaver lodges located within Main Lake Branch, which flows through the Refuge.
 (Link to Google map: https://goo.gl/maps/Q6wJJ)

 Visitation by appointment only.
 Call ahead to 856.697.3541.

 Small groups.
-Dress appropriately in light colored clothes (ticks), tuck pants into socks, hiking or mud boots.
-Guided tours are provided to groups of five, and each year approximately 200 visitors hike the ten miles of trails that wind through the Refuge property.
+Dress appropriately in light colored clothes (for ease of spotting ticks), tuck pants into socks, hiking or mud boots.
+Guided tours are provided to groups of five, and each year about 200 visitors hike the ten miles of trails that wind through the Refuge property.
 Educational and reference materials are available to visitors at the Nature Center.
-More than 100 bird houses provide nesting sites for bluebirds, chickadees, nuthatches, tufted titmice, crested flycatchers, tree swallows, prothonotary warblers, house wrens, wood ducks and screech owls.
-Most of the land is left undisturbed except for two acres of bluebird habitat that is mowed regularly.
-As many as six pairs of bluebirds nest in the Refuge, some of whom winter over, feeding on cedar berries deep in the swamps.
+Except for the trails, the land is left essentially undisturbed so that animals and plants can thrive based on habitat and food suitability dictated by nature.
+Bluebirds nest in the Refuge, some of whom winter over, feeding on cedar berries deep in the swamps.

 Support Unexpected Wildlife Refuge